Bahamyirou/ctc/README.md

 ├── views/
-│   ├── A propos              # About page - explain what the dashboard is about │   ├── La CTC                # Provides few statistics descriptive about the Togolese community │   ├── Les adhesions         # Provide membership trend through the years │   ├── Les sections          # Work in progress
+│   ├── A propos              # About page - explain what the dashboard is about │   ├── La CTC                # Provides few statistics descriptive about the Togolese community │   ├── Les adhesions         # Provides membership trend through the years │   ├── Les sections          # Work in progress
 ├── datactc.RData             # RData files uses to display the dashbord